Latest news

 2020-04-15 We have provisioned a PEP testing environment to the Chronic Pain Network.
 We will work together with IVIDO to develop an infrastructure for privacy-friendly sharing of patient data for research purposes.

 2020-02-14 All data from the Personalized Parkinson Project have been moved to Google Cloud Storage.
-This milestone marks Version 2 of the PEP Research data Repository.
+This marks a new milestone at the PEP Repository.
 The system can now accomodate more then 1 petabyte of data.

 2019-09-09 The Healthy Brain Study has started using the PEP system, which has been adapted to this project.
 The first participants have been included in the study - and thus in the PEP-system - today.